Lack of Safety Equipment and Hazardous Work Environment

 Workers have the right to request an inspection through OSHA if they believe their workplace is unsafe.
 Employees injured on the job due to unsafe working conditions can receive benefits through workers’ compensation.
 In limited circumstances, an employee can seek recovery outside the workers’ comp scheme.Lack of Standard Safety Equipment

 Part of creating a safe work environment includes providing adequate safety equipment.
 Necessary equipment will vary by the risks of the job and tasks involved.
 Employers who fail to provide standard safety equipment can be deemed negligent if it leads to the death or injury of an employee.
 Some examples of standard safety equipment include:

 - First aid kits

 Employees who are injured due to a lack of safety equipment or a hazardous work environment will be eligible for benefits so long as the injury arouse out of and in the course of their employment.
 All employees must notify their supervisor within 30 days of the injury, and the employee must either require medical attention or miss time from work to qualify for workers’ compensation benefits.

 Obtaining the full benefits to which you are entitled is not always easy for Maine workers who have injured themselves on the job.
 Sometimes, hazardous work environment claims involve injuries that developed over years of exposure or repetitive motion.
 These claims can present additional challenges, as the employee must demonstrate the injury arouse out of or in the course of employment.
 An experienced Maine workers’ compensation attorney can offer vital assistance throughout the process.Maine Employee Rights Group: Compensation for Maine Employees Injured on the Job

 The passionate legal team at Maine Employee Rights Group devotes countless hours and resources to seeing injured employees obtain top benefits.
-Call us today at 1 207.874.0905 to schedule a free initial consultation with one of our experienced workers’ compensation attorneys.
+Call us today at 1 207.874.0905 to schedule an initial consultation with one of our experienced workers’ compensation attorneys.